Sometimes life gets up in our face and bitch slaps us silly.

 It is what it is.

 The practice of meditation is cultivated and strengthened by simply doing it, whether you have 5 minutes or 30 minutes to practice.
-By doing it daily, you will begin to notice subtle shifts in your ability to be present, to be fully awake to your reality, to be able to focus on the moment at hand, whether that be having a conversation with a friend or slicing onions for the meal being prepared.
+By doing it daily, you’ll begin to notice subtle shifts in your ability to be present, to be fully awake to your reality, to be able to focus on the moment at hand, whether that be having a conversation with a friend or slicing onions for the meal being prepared.

 If you are slicing onions, just be with that; allow the onion to be the object of your concentration.
 You may even want to try a mental notation, “SLICING” as you work.
 If you are listening to a friend, just be with that instead of allowing the mind to race off in some other direction resulting in not even knowing what your friend has said.